OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-next-router-issues-in-next-js-middleware/README.md

+# 🐞 Dealing with `next/router` Issues in Next.js Middleware

 This document addresses a common problem developers encounter when using the `next/router` object within Next.js Middleware.
 Specifically, we'll focus on scenarios where attempting to use router methods like `push` or `replace` results in unexpected behavior or errors.